opdavies/oliverdavies.uk/source/_posts/2014-11-18-include-css-fonts-using-sass-each-loop.md

 description: How to use an SASS each loop to easily add multiple fonts to your CSS.
 slug: include-css-fonts-using-sass-each-loop
 tags:
-  - Compass
+  - compass
   - drupal-planet
-  - Fonts
+  - fonts
-  - SASS
+  - sass
 ---
 Using a file structure similar to this, organise your font files into directories, using the the font name for both the directory name and for the file names.